thiennhanng191/RainbowDisplay/README.md

 # RainbowDisplay
-A rainbow display using Processing.
+A rainbow display using Processing in Java.